OrangeReaper/abStartupManager/README.md

 - Disconnect VPN on Quit

-- Display connection state as 'on top' icon for instant visibility of connection state
+- Display connection state as *on top* icon for instant visibility of connection state

 ## ToDo